The Anarchy: Rout of Winchester and siege of Oxford

-Stalemate (1143–46)
+Stalemate (1143–1146)

 The war between the two sides in England reached a stalemate in the mid-1140s, while Geoffrey of Anjou consolidated his hold on power in Normandy, being recognised as duke of Normandy after taking Rouen in 1144.
 1143 started precariously for Stephen when he was besieged by Robert of Gloucester at Wilton Castle, an assembly point for royal forces in Herefordshire.
 Stephen attempted to break out and escape, resulting in the Battle of Wilton.
 Once again, the Angevin cavalry proved too strong, and for a moment it appeared that Stephen might be captured for a second time.
-On this occasion William Martel, Stephen's steward, made a fierce rear guard effort, allowing Stephen to escape from the battlefield.
+On this occasion William Martel made a fierce rear guard effort, allowing Stephen to escape from the battlefield.
 Stephen valued William's loyalty sufficiently to agree to exchange Sherborne Castle for his safe release—this was one of the few instances where Stephen was prepared to give up a castle to ransom one of his men.

-In late 1143, Stephen faced a new threat in the east, when Geoffrey de Mandeville, the Earl of Essex, rose up in rebellion against the king in East Anglia.
-Stephen had disliked the baron for several years, and provoked the conflict by summoning Geoffrey to court, where the king arrested him.
-Stephen threatened to execute Geoffrey unless the baron handed over his various castles, including the Tower of London, Saffron Walden and Pleshey, all important fortifications because they were in, or close to, London.
+In late 1143, Stephen faced a new threat in the east, when Geoffrey de Mandeville rose up in rebellion against the king in East Anglia.
+Stephen had disliked the baron for several years, and he provoked the conflict by summoning Geoffrey to court, where the king arrested him.
+Stephen threatened to execute Geoffrey unless the baron handed over his various castles, including the Tower of London, Saffron Walden and Pleshey, all important fortifications because they were in or close to London.
 Geoffrey gave in, but once free he headed north-east into the Fens to the Isle of Ely, from where he began a military campaign against Cambridge, with the intention of progressing south towards London.
 With all of his other problems and with Hugh Bigod still in open revolt in Norfolk, Stephen lacked the resources to track Geoffrey down in the Fens and made do with building a screen of castles between Ely and London, including Burwell Castle.